vj013il/dex-autotrading-bot/README.md

 ##  Key Features

-- ⚡ Token Launch Sniping: Adapted to monitor new pools on Raydium and Orca, Solana’s leading AMMs, using Serum’s orderbook events or pool creation instructions.
+- ⚡ Token Launch Sniping: Token sniping on Solana DEX's, with Jito bundles.
+Adapted to monitor new pools on Raydium and Orca, Solana’s leading AMMs, using Serum’s orderbook events or pool creation instructions.

 - 📈 Automated Liquidity Provision: Focuses on Solana AMMs like Saber and Orca, optimizing for low slippage and yield farming (e.g., Saber’s stablecoin pools).